Xcraft-Inc/xcraft.ch/content/goblins/concept/_index.md

 The goblin idea match perfectly with the actor model of Carl Hewitt designed in 1973.
-We don't know this model before designing this framework, after some search on wikipedia we discover that our work match the definition perfectly:
+We don't know this model before designing this framework, after some search on wikipedia we discover that our work match the following definition perfectly.

 > The actor model in computer science is a mathematical model of concurrent
 > computation that treats actor as the universal primitive of concurrent